wf-pore-c documentation

 paired_endbooleanCreate mock paired-end BAM files.False

-filter_pairsbooleanFilter paired end reads using minimum and maximum distance parameters.False
+filter_pairsbooleanFilter paired-end reads using minimum and maximum distance parameters.False

 Outputs

-Outputs files may be aggregated including information for all samples or provided per sample.
+Output files may be aggregated including information for all samples or provided per sample.
 Per-sample files will be prefixed with respective aliases and represented below as {{ alias }}.

 TitleFile pathDescriptionPer sample or aggregated